 Office Design Trends in 2023

 Most notably, the rise in hybrid work has changed how companies occupy their office space.
-Workplaces get less traffic than pre-Covid, forcing office trends to evolve and be redefined.
+Workplaces get less traffic than pre-Covid, forcing office trends and floor plans to evolve and be redefined.
 Companies are reconsidering their physical footprint, adapting to the changing market, and balancing new business strategies.

-So, what does this mean for office design?
+So, what does this mean for workplace design?

 The traditional workplace is designed to accommodate more staff than the hybrid workplace.
 Due to not needing to inhabit as many employees at one time, businesses can downsize large floor plates to accommodate smaller capacities.